Home

-How Do You Milk an Almond? is a short film, inspired by real-life lawsuits
+How Do You Milk an Almond? is a short film, inspired by real-life lawsuits, where an almond milk company was sued by the dairy industry for using the word “milk."

 The short film entertains and introduces audiences to animal rights issues, especially reaching people that wouldn’t otherwise be exposed to these topics.
+The film spreads awareness about the exploitation of cows in the dairy production process, and promotes a vegan-aligned perspective toward the food production system.

 "The ridiculousness of the animal dairy industry's lawsuits against plant-based milks is rightfully met with the ridiculousness of a satirical puppet film!"